|

 - You demonstrate the development of a personal vision on a field of work and can explain it.

-Place in the curriculum and related courses
+Place in the curriculum and related modules

 Portfolio requirements